-12.2.1 Shares and ETF units
+12.2.1 Shares

-Maximum order value and maximum order volume for shares and ETF units are determined once a year based on the free float market capitalization on the last day of the preceding calendar year and on the average daily turnover in period from January 1 to December 31.
+Maximum order value and maximum order volume for shares are determined once a year based on the free float market capitalization on the last day of the preceding calendar year and on the average daily turnover in period from January 1 to December 31.

-For newly listed shares and ETF units, maximum order value and maximum order volume are determined based on the estimated free float market capitalization and average daily turnover.
+For newly listed shares, maximum order value and maximum order volume are determined based on the estimated free float market capitalization and average daily turnover.
 Four weeks after the listing, pre-trading tresholds will be determined based on the first four weeks of trading.